HfMT-ZM4/symbolist-electron/readme.md

 * `uiDefs` access to the defs in the defs
 * `getDef` lookup def by class name
 * `getDefForElement` helper function to get def from DOM element
-* `getContainerForElement` look upwards in the elemement heirarchy to find the container
+* `getContainerForElement` look upwards in the element hierarchy to find the container
 * `svgFromViewAndData` - generates SVG symbol, wrapping view and data values.
-* `svgPreviewFromViewAndData` - generates a preivew SVG symbol `sprite`, wrapping view and data values, with an additional text display showing the current data value.
+* `svgPreviewFromViewAndData` - generates a preview SVG symbol `sprite`, wrapping view and data values, with an additional text display showing the current data value.
 * `getDataTextView` -- generates a text view of the data
 * `removeSprites` -- removes temporary `sprite` objects